Should I ask for a Temporary Resident Permit in my H&C claim?

 Question & AnswerShould I ask for a Temporary Resident Permit in my H&C claim?

-3. Learn what you can do if you have a Temporary Resident Permit
+1. Learn if you might qualify for a Temporary Resident Permit